Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 That community independence is part of what makes ASLwrite interesting.

-It is not trying to be a university notation system.
+Its purpose is different from a university notation system.

 ### SignWriting